4 (Early Series) SEVERAL SHAPES ?

 4 (Early Series) Round ashtray with animal.

 Does this shape appear in other series?
-No - (none recorded)
+No - (none recorded).

-It is not clear whether this number represents a re-allocation of an Early Series number that had become disused, or is part of a separate little 'Animal' numbering series.
-It is one of a series of animal-decorated shapes that all feature a wide flaring foot becoming narrower upwards.
-See
+It is not clear whether this number 4 represents a re-allocation of an Early Series number that had become disused, or is part of a separate little 'Animal' numbering series.
+(See the

 Early Series